A SIMPLE GUIDE TO HOME LOAN JARGON

 FHA loans are loans from private lenders that are regulated and insured by the Federal Housing Administration (FHA).

 Government loans are loans that are guaranteed or purchased by government organizations.
 Two of the most popular government loans are the Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA).

 The Federal Housing Finance Board (FHFB) oversees the credit functions of the 12 regional Federal Home Loan Banks.

 The total dollar amount the loan will cost the borrower.
-It includes all interest payments for the life of the loan, any interest paid at closing, the origination fee, and any other charges paid to the mortgage lender and/or agent.
+It includes all interest payments for the life of the loan, any interest paid at closing, the origination fee, and any other charges paid to the lender and/or broker.
 Appraisal, credit report, and title search fees are not included in the finance charge calculation.